Un nouveau langage, par Rich Paschall

 My previous job brought in interns from other countries, particularly France.
 As a result I made a number of friends from France and even got to know other friends and family members of these co-workers.
 It was not just that I learned some of the culture.
 Yes, we went to French restaurants and talked about their local communities.
 Of course, we talked French politics and sports.
 Indeed I learned about the regions that were home to many of my young French colleagues.
 But in the process, something important happened.

 Now one of my best friends in the world is a Frenchman.
 We have gone on many adventures here and in Europe.
 I have visited his home and the home of his parents.
 We have visited all across Alsace.
 For six years, France has been on my vacation list.
 It turns out that the language I would like to know tomorrow when I wake up is French.
 It is not about the neighborhood I live in, the ancestors I have, or the neighbors that have recently moved in.
 It is not about my grandmother.
-It is not about my parish.
+It is not about a particular parish.
 It is not about countries I may someday visit.

 The language I would like to know is all about my friends.
 In fact, it is about one of my best friends, and it does not matter that he is fluent in English.
 My friends and community are all French and I wish I could more fully participate in our adventures whenever we meet.
 Is there a better reason than friendship to know another language?